 Leital Molad is the executive producer of Only Human.
-In 2001, she was part of the team that created WNYC’s Studio 360 with Kurt Andersen, public radio's premier show on arts and culture.
-In her nearly 15 years at Studio 360, Leital worked as a producer, editor, and reporter, and she was the sound designer of the Peabody Award-winning episode “American Icons: Moby-Dick.”
-In 2014, she helped launch Studio 360's spinoff podcast, Sideshow.
-She has an MA in journalism from NYU and teaches podcasting at the School of Visual Arts’ Design Research program.
-Leital got her start in radio at KVRX, the student station at the University of Texas at Austin.
-Find her on Twitter @leitalm.
+She joined the team after nearly 15 years at Studio 360 with Kurt Andersen, WNYC and PRI's arts and culture show.
+There, Leital worked as a producer, editor, and reporter, and was the sound designer of the Peabody Award-winning episode “American Icons: Moby-Dick.”
+She has an MA in journalism from NYU and teaches podcasting at the School of Visual Arts.
+She got her start in radio at KVRX, the student station at the University of Texas at Austin.
+She's on Twitter @leitalm.

 Leital Molad appears in the following:

 As a teenager, Kevin Barnes from the band Of Montreal learned the Rolling Stones’ “Under My Thumb,” and those simple chords changed the course of his life.